-The C2G Advisory Group was established to guide the initiative in its mission to catalyze the creation of effective governance for emerging climate technologies.
+The C2G Advisory Group was established to guide the initiative in its mission to catalyse the creation of effective governance for emerging climate technologies.

 The Advisory Group is constituted from leading international experts covering a wide range of sectors and countries, selected to ensure deep insight into key issues relevant to achievement of the C2G mission.

 Advisory Group members provide advice on the substantive issues behind the work of C2G.
 They provide independent strategic guidance and support to help ensure the initiative’s work is well informed, effective, and high impact.
+Members participate in the group in an individual, independent capacity and do not represent any specific organisation or institution.
 As the Advisory Group is not a decision-making body, the members have no direct and accountable influence over the work of the initiative.